KuzneY2K/fs-journal/notes/10-vue.md

 Router.push({name: Home}) <= Router can be used like this to navigate.

 Use links instead of buttons with methods to navigate around the website

+Individual pages should handle getting the data that require to show/use and nothing more